 During Project Implementation

-The Directorate General of Higher Education (DGHE) of the Ministry of National Education (MONE) will be the Executing Agency (EA) for the project.
-The EA will be responsible for the overall management and implementation of the project.
-A project steering committee will be established, chaired by the Deputy Minister of BAPPENAS, to provide strategic guidance for the project.
-This committee will comprise persons from key sector stakeholders including BAPPENAS, relevant employer associations and the Ministry of Manpower and Trans Migration (MOMT).
-The MOF will be responsible for disbursement of the Project funds.
-The project management unit (PMU) will be established by DGHE, under the guidance of the project director who is the Director of Learning and Student Affairs in DGHE.
-The PMU will be headed by a project manager and will be responsible for day-to-day project implementation, planning and budgeting, procurement, disbursement, monitoring, supervising, overseeing of implementation in project institutions, and submitting the required reports to the Government and ADB.
-Disbursements from the national skills fund will require approval from key stakeholders particularly government and industrial organisations and employer associations.
-The project will also establish a web based resource to allow interested organisations/individuals to track project activities and progress in meeting project outputs.
+The Directorate General of Higher Education (DGHE) of the Ministry of National Education (MONE) is the Executing Agency (EA) for the project.
+The EA is responsible for the overall management and implementation of the project.
+A project steering committee is established, chaired by the Deputy Minister of BAPPENAS, to provide strategic guidance for the project.
+This committee comprises persons from key sector stakeholders including BAPPENAS, relevant employer associations and the Ministry of Manpower and Trans Migration (MOMT).
+The MOF is responsible for disbursement of the Project funds.
+The project management unit (PMU) is established by DGHE, under the guidance of the project director who is the Director of Learning and Student Affairs in DGHE.
+The PMU is headed by a project manager and is responsible for day-to-day project implementation, planning and budgeting, procurement, disbursement, monitoring, supervising, overseeing of implementation in project institutions, and submitting the required reports to the Government and ADB.
+The project also establishes a web based resource to allow interested organisations/individuals to track project activities and progress in meeting project outputs.

 Project Data Sheets (PDS) contain summary information on the project or program.
 Because the PDS is a work in progress, some information may not be included in its initial version but will be added as it becomes available.
 Information about proposed projects is tentative and indicative.